Grosss10/Home/README.md

 # Home
-Its my home repository where I test things related to many different things.
+This is my home repository where I am testing different things.
-I changed one sentence.
+--

-little change
+Execute the yml file in the folder python environment to create a python environment that includes all necessary packages.